Interview conducted at Jean-Bosco Mwenda's home in Lubumbashi,

 thing as here.

-Were there orchestras as well in those days?
+But were there also orchestras in those days?

-Were there also people who played African instruments?
+Did you also hear people in town who played African instruments?

-Yes, there were singers who sang for the chefs de-------, with village
+Yes, there were singers who sang for the [chefs ??], with village

 instruments.
-They played bery well.
-Sometimes there are pieces which I
+They played very well.
+Indeed, they had some pieces which I

 Did you originally speak Swahili, or a village language?

-I grew up here, not in the village; I alsways spoke Swahili.
+No, I grew up here in town, not in the village; I always spoke Swahili.

 It was Kiyeke and Lisanga, the two languages.